m-pedro/AI-Agents/README.md

 Outcome: A document detailing the architecture, components, and visual diagrams of the system.

 c.
 Code Generation
-Task: Develop the Code for the system.
+Task: Develop the Code for the system
-Goal: Create functional code that implements core features.
+Goal: Create functional code that implements core features
-Outcome: Working code implementing authentication, database operations, and reporting.
+Outcome: Working code implementing authentication, database operations, and reporting

 d.
 Code Testing
-Task: Run test cases to verify code functionality.
+Task: Run test cases to verify code functionality
-Goal: Ensure the system meets the requirements and works as expected.
+Goal: Ensure the system meets the requirements and works as expected
-Outcome: A detailed test report highlighting results and potential issues.
+Outcome: A detailed test report highlighting results and potential issues

 **Workspaces**
 - Our Group: https://lablab.ai/event/ai-agents-hack-with-lablab-and-mindsdb/the-synapses